 Chanterelle season is awesome in the Pacific Northwest.
 In Portland, we have an amazing farmers market and we are always sure to pay a visit to our mushroom guy.
 This meal features these special shrooms front and center, provides a perfect balance of creamy and earthy, and is sure to satisfy.
-This yumminess was perfect for an at-home date night.
+Perfect for an at-home date night.

 Condiments & Spices

-- Add 1 fat serving of oil and a splash of wine (optional)
+- Stir in the oil and the splash of wine (optional)

 - Fry the mushrooms for a while, until browned.

-- Add greens to the pan and stir until wilted, about one minute.
+- Add garlic and greens (if using) to the pan and stir until wilted, about one minute.

-- Weigh the ricotta and add this large dollop.
-Garnish generously with salt and pepper (and nutritional yeast, if you're into that).
+- Garnish generously with salt and pepper (and nutritional yeast, if you're into that).